What is Rooming-in, and why Should you do It?

 Higher skin-to-skin rates.
 Skin-to-skin is an amazing practice that makes babies happy, helps promote attachment, and assists with breastfeeding.
 Parents who room-in do skin-to-skin more often and reap more of those benefits.

 Babies cry less.
 Many new parents think crying is a sign a baby is hungry.
 That’s true, but it’s a very late sign.
-Usually a baby will root around or show sucking motions when he or she is first hungry.
+Usually, a baby will root around or show sucking motions when he or she is first hungry.
 In the newborn nursery, hunger often isn’t visible until they cry.
-Baby is then brought to mom, and breastfeeding in those first few days is much harder when a baby is overly hungry and distressed.
+The baby is then brought to the mom, and breastfeeding in those first few days is much harder when a baby is overly hungry and distressed.
 Rooming-in lets parents see these earlier hunger cues, so their babies cry less overall—and feeding time is much less stressful.

 Of course, medical complications may arise with a mother or her baby, so sometimes rooming-in isn’t possible.
 In those situations, exceptions should certainly be made.
 However, be sure to ask what the practice is at your hospital, so you can be prepared.
 While most have adopted rooming-in, some lag behind and do not offer this as an option—it’s best to know that before you deliver, so you can adjust your delivery plans if you wish.

 - Care practice #6: No separation of mother and baby, with unlimited opportunities for breastfeeding